davefurmidge/DisableSASTokens/README.md

 ```
 Note the object id from the output above.

 To allow our Service Principal to access our terraform state container we need to give it another role scoped at the subscription level.
-The only role I needed to add was the **Storage Blob Data Contributor**, although I have seen other users suggest that you needed to add **Storage Blob Data Owner** too.
+The only role I needed to add was the **Storage Blob Data Contributor**, although Hashicorp suggest that you needed to add **Storage Blob Data Owner** instead.
 We can do this like so:-

 ```